CS2Student/travel-insights/README.md

 prepare for the the time difference between your origin and destination.

 ### Functionality
-* Provides outfit and weather recommendations based on temperature, wind speed, and humidity
+* Provides outfit and weather recommendations based on temperature, wind speed, and humidity of specified city
 * Offers additional recommendations for rain, thunder, snow, fog, and clear sky conditions
 * Calculates when you should sleep to avoit jetlag when travelling between different timezones